medusajs/medusa/docs/content/deployments/server/deploying-on-qovery.md

 You’ll be asked to confirm creating all the necessary resources in Qovery.
 Enter `yes` and the deployment will start.

-The deployment can take up to 30 minutes to finish.
+The deployment can take up to thirty minutes to finish.
 You’ll be able to track its status both in your terminal and in the [Qovery Console](https://console.qovery.com/).

 :::tip